pilarcacheiro/Ontologies/Code_Review.md

 * Since the 2 scripts are almost identical, I know I should wrap them into just one single script / function, but I still struggle to do this.
 * Is there a way to create an empty directory (empty folder data)?
+* Any other kind of feedback would also be highly appreciated